hetalang/heta-specifications/syntax.md

 ## Comments

-1. Comments are the part of the code which are not compiled and are used only for annotation of code.
+1. Comments are parts of the code that are not compiled and are used solely for annotating the code.

 1. A single-line comment starts with `//` symbols and ends with line breaks.

     Example:
     ```heta
-    // this is not part of the platform but only the comment to the code
+    // this is not part of the platform but only a comment to the code
     ```

-1. A multiline comment starts with `/*` and ends with `*/` or end of the file.
+1. A multiline comment starts with `/*` and ends with `*/` or at the end of the file.

     Example:
     ```heta